 (Video courtesy of Techquickie)

-If you ever want to use your induction cooktop for long projects (stockmaking, for example), max run time is an important consideration.
-Nothing is more frustrating than a unit that shuts itself off after just a couple of hours--especially if you didn't know it did this when you bought it!
+Max run times can vary from 2 hours up to unlimited, so if you want to use your cooker for long cooks like making bone broth or stock, be sure you know what the max run time is: nothing is more frustrating than a unit that shuts itself off after just a couple of hours--especially if you didn't know it did this when you bought it.

-WHAT TO LOOK FOR: If a long run time is important to you, make sure you know a PICs max run time before you buy.
-(All are given in this review.)
+WHAT TO LOOK FOR: If a long run time is important to you, make sure you know the max run time before you buy.
+(We give the run times for all the models reviewed here.)

 Important Portable Induction Cooktop Features